CyberCookie/siegel/client_core/router/README.md

 ### 404 page not found

-You may define page to be rendered if required page url does not exists in your Router config.<br />
+You may define page to be rendered if required page URL does not exists in your Router config.<br />
 To do so, first we need to define 404 page itself with it's own route.<br />
 Then we need to define redirect from any page to the 404 page: